 Note 1: Description of Business, Basis of Presentation and Going Concern vTv Therapeutics Inc. (the "Company," the "Registrant," "we" or "us") was incorporated in the state of Delaware in April 2015.
-The Company is a clinical stage pharmaceutical company focused on treating metabolic diseases to minimize their long-term complications through end-organ protection.
+The Company is a clinical stage pharmaceutical company focused on treating metabolic and inflammatory diseases to minimize their long-term complications and improve the lives of patients.